- Asked by: Brian Fitzpatrick, MSP for Strathkelvin and Bearsden, Scottish Labour

 Answered by Nicol Stephen on 3 September 2002

-To ask the Scottish Executive whether it will issue guidance to local authorities on the appointment of outdoor education advisers to oversee and monitor school trips.
+To ask the Scottish Executive whether it will consider the adoption of improved risk assessment procedures for school trips.

 Answer

 As indicated in the answer given to question S1W-28252 today, the Scottish Executive Education Department is arranging discussion with representatives of local authorities about the applicability in Scotland of material issued recently by the Department for Education and Skills in England to supplement their guidance on the health and safety of pupils on educational visits.
-This material includes reference to the appointment of outdoor education advisers to oversee and monitor school trips.
+This material includes reference to risk assessment for school trips.

 - Asked by: Brian Fitzpatrick, MSP for Strathkelvin and Bearsden, Scottish Labour